Kurtis Marsh’s 108 not out sees Lawrenny keep up the heat on Neyland

-LAWRENNY kept up the heat on defending champions Neyland after they beat Narberth thanks to Kurtis Marsh’s vital 102 not out in what turned out to be a close-run win.
+LAWRENNY kept up the heat on defending champions Neyland as they beat Narberth thanks to Kurtis Marsh’s vital 108 not out - in what turned out to be a close-run win.

-Lawrenny won the toss and put Narberth into bat.
-Narberth made 158-9 with Kyle Quartermaine making 38, James McCormick 29 and Ben Quartermaine 24.
+Lawrenny won the toss and put Narberth into bat, with the home batsmen making 158-9, thanks to Kyle Quartermaine making 38, James McCormick 29 and Ben Quartermaine 24.

-Narberth’s Matthew Johns will be scratching his head at how his performance with the ball, 4-31, wasn’t better rewarded.
+Narberth’s Matthew Johns will be scratching his head at how his performance with the ball, in returning 4-31, wasn’t better rewarded.

-Haverfordwest moved to third in the table after Dia Davies made 70no and Archie Thomas took 3-15 to see the county capital club post 147-9, before bowling St Ishmaels out for 124.
+Haverfordwest moved to third in the table after Dai Davies had made 70no and Archie Thomas took 3-15 to see the county capital club post 147-9, before bowling St Ishmaels out for 124.

-St Ishmaels put Haverfordwest into bat and might have been justified to feel that the bowling figures of Andrew Pawlett (2-17), Ieuan Hawkins (2-35), and Brennan Devonald 2-15, would give them every chance to win.
+St Ishmaels put Haverfordwest into bat and might have been justified to feel that the bowling figures of Andrew Pawlett (2-17), Ieuan Hawkins (2-35), and Brennan Devonald 2-15, had put them on track to win.

-However, combined with Davies score and Nathan Banner’s 29no, Haverfordwest’s bowlers saw their side over the line with some concrete bowling figures of their own, including from Ashley James (3-23) and Jake Merry (2-21).
-Merry also made 23.
+However, combined with Davies' score and Nathan Banner’s 29no, Haverfordwest’s bowlers saw their side over the line with some concrete bowling figures of their own, including from Ashley James (3-23) and Jake Merry (2-21).
+Merry had also made 23.

-The final match to survive the weather in division 1 saw Neyland continue their run of three matches played three matches won.
+The other match to survive the weather in division one saw Neyland extend their unbeaten league run with a third successive league win.

-The champions beat Carew by 7 wickets, winning the toss and bowling Carew out for 122 before posting 123-3.
+The champions beat Carew by 7 wickets, after winning the toss and bowling Carew out for 122, with Ross Hardy decimating Carew’s batting line-up to return figures of 5-32.

-Carew made a good fist of it through Tim Hicks who made 65 and Rhys Davies who tried to make something happen with the ball, taking 2-33.
+Carew's Tim Hicks made a good fist of it through with 65, and Rhys Davies had some success with the ball, taking 2-33.

-But Neyland were too strong with Henry Durrant making 43no and Nathan Banner 29no, while the ever-reliable Nic Kooman posted another solid score of 24.
+Neyland were too strong, however, with Henry Durrant making 43no and Nathan Banner 29no, while the ever-reliable Nic Kooman posted another solid score of 24.

-Special mention to Ross Hardy who decimated Carew’s bowling line-up taking 5-32.

 Performance of the round went to Pembroke’s Jonathan Rogers whose 70 and then 3-15 saw Pembroke brush aside Lamphey.